-A: Soldiers who exceed body fat standards in appendix B will be enrolled in the unit ABCP
+A: Soldiers who exceed body fat standards will be enrolled in the unit ABCP.

-A: on the day that the Soldier is notified by the unit commander (or designee) that he or she has been entered in the program
+A: on the day that the Soldier is notified by the unit commander.

 48. Para 3-5 What will Soldiers enrolled in the ABCP be given to help them attain the requirements of the Army?

-A: 1. exercise guidance by the unit master fitness trainer and/or unit fitness training NCO
+A: 1. exercise guidance by the unit master fitness trainer.

-50. Para 3-6 How long does a Commander have to Flag the Soldier using DA Form 268 (Report to Suspend Favorable Personnel Actions (FLAG) for failing to meet body fat standards?
+50. Para 3-6 How long does a Commander have to Flag the Soldier for failing to meet body fat standards?

-51. Para 3-6 How long does a Commander have from initiation of DA Form 268 to counsel and/or notify and enroll the Soldier in the ABCP?
+51. Para 3-6 How long does a Commander have from initiation to counsel and enroll the Soldier in the ABCP?

 52. Para 3-6 What is the effective date of the DA Form 268 flagging action when a Soldier fails to meet body fat standards?